-Audi Capital is a Saudi closed joint stock company incorporated under the laws of Kingdom of Saudi Arabia, commercial registration, number 1010226747, dated 18/12/1427H, issued in Riyadh, the Saudi Arabian General Investment Authority ("SAGIA") license number 102031016006, dated 01/05/1427H and Saudi Capital Market Authority ("CMA") under license number 06017-37, dated 15/05/2006G, with a paid up capital amounted to SAR 100,000,000, owned by BAPB Holding Ltd (96.99%).
+The Company is a Saudi closed joint stock company incorporated under the laws of Kingdom of Saudi Arabia, commercial registration, number 1010226747, dated 18/12/1427H, issued in Riyadh, the Saudi Arabian General Investment Authority ("SAGIA") license number 102031016006, dated 01/05/1427H and Saudi Capital Market Authority ("CMA") under license number 06017-37, dated 15/05/2006G, with a paid up capital amounted to SAR 100,000,000, owned by BAPB Holding Ltd (96.99%).

-Audi Capital is a full-fledged financial institution (including Dealing as Principal, Dealing as Agent, Underwriting, Arranging, Managing, Advisory and Custody), licensed from CMA to provide investment advisory, wealth management, asset management and brokerage services to its clients in line with Capital Market Law and its implementing regulations and best international practices.
-Audi Capital received the first commencement letter from CMA on 26/05/2007.
+The Company is a full-fledged financial institution (including Dealing, Arranging, Managing, Advisory and Custody), licensed by the CMA to provide investment advisory, wealth management, asset management and brokerage services to its clients in line with Capital Market Law and its implementing regulations and best international practices.
+The Company had received its first commencement letter from CMA on 26/05/2007.